qingchen1984/gateway-2/README.md

 ### Getting the source-code

-a) Download the source code from github
+a.
+Download the source code from github

-b) Unzip the code into a any directory of your computer, for example /app/gateway
+b.
+Unzip the code into a any directory of your computer, for example /app/gateway

 ### Pre-requisites